Aviation in Moldova: History

 A 10-passenger Armstrong Siddeley Jaguar-powered Farman F.168Bn4 started in May 1928 to operate the domestic air service Bucharest – Galaţi – Chişinău-Bălţi.
 In that years, planes were used for passenger, newspapers and mail.

 In 1936, Nadia Russo (1901–1988), from Chişinău, was one of the first women from Romania to obtain a flying licence.
 In 1937, she bought her Bücker Bü 131, half of price was paid by the Romanian Ministry of Air and the other half by public subscription in Chişinău.
 Nadia Russo returned to Bălţi with White Squadron in 1941.

 In 1937 there was an air service Bucharest - Cetatea Albă - Chişinău - Bălţi.

 On June 28, 1938, in Chişinău was held an air rally.

 During the year 1940, LARES operated daily the route Bălţi - Chişinău - Iaşi - Galaţi - Bucharest (the air service number 2116).

 In the interwar period, among the pilots serving on flights from Chişinău to Bucharest was Constantin Bâzu Cantacuzino.
 Nadia Russo flew with the White Squadron to Bălţi.

 During the Second World War, Bălţi became the centre of aeronautic activity in Bessarabia with five different runways in and around the city of Bălţi with most prominent pilots battling over Bălţi coming from Jagdgeschwader 77 and 55th Fight Regiment, most notably Alexander Pokryshkin and Reinhard Heydrich.
 While Pokryshkin became one of the highest scoring Soviet aces, Heydrich was an unexperienced pilot who never achieved an aerial victory.

 Moldavian branch of Aeroflot

 On 19 September 1944, the first unit of Po-2 transport aircraft arrived in Chişinău and the Moldovan Squadron of Aeroflot was established.
-Aside from fifteen aircraft of the Po-2 type operating domestic flights and serving in agriculture, there were also two Li-2, which were used on flights to Moscow, some Ukrainian cities and to Black Sea and Caucasus summer resorts.
+Aside from fifteen Po-2 aircraft operating domestic flights and serving in agriculture, there were also two Li-2, which were used on flights to Moscow, some Ukrainian cities and to Black Sea and Caucasus summer resorts.